Evolution of progenitors for electron capture supernovae: Methods

 \subsection{Late phase of core evolution}

-When the time scale of core evolution becomes shorter than that of convection, the well-known mixing length theory \citep{boh58} which assumes a stationary convection becomes invalid.
+When the timescale of core evolution becomes shorter than that of convection, the well-known mixing length theory \citep{boh58}, which assumes stationary convection, becomes invalid.
 In order to determine the temperature gradient in such cases, the time dependent mixing length theory formulated by \citet{unn67} is adopted in our calculation.
-In this scheme, two differential equations on time for convective velocity $v_{cv}$ and temperature fluctuation $\Delta T$ are given as
+In this scheme, two time differential equations for convective velocity $v_{cv}$ and temperature fluctuation $\Delta T$ are given as

 where $\nabla - \nabla_{\mathrm{ad}}$ represents the excess of temperature gradient compared with the adiabatic gradient.
-Following \citet{nom84}, we take the length scale of time dependent mixing $l_{cv}$ as the smaller one among the radial distance and the local mixing length.
+Following \citet{nom84}, we take the length scale of time dependent mixing $l_{cv}$ to be shorter than radial distance.
 The convective energy flux $F_{cv}$ is written as

 where $c_P$ is the specific heat at constant pressure.
-Then identical to the mixing length theory, equations of total luminosity
+Then, identical to the mixing length theory, equations of total luminosity